Category Archives: healing

 Check with the school.
 Plasters could be worn over the earring at three months or they could be switched to retainers at this time.
 But the piercing channel will likely become irritated if they are repeatedly removed during the first year.

-At the age of 14 or over with a parent or legal guardian present, you can get your lobe and helix pierced.
+At the age of 12 or over with a parent or legal guardian present, you can get your lobe area pierced over 14 years you can have simpler cartilage piercings.
 With experience our piercer’s may be willing to consider slightly more complicated piercings such as Tragus or Conch.
 But these will not be offered as your first ever piercing.

 At 16 years old a few more services open up to you.